kittrz9/sorta-engine/README.md

 #### main.c
 The entry point of the program.
 All that's done here is just initializing a bunch of stuff.<br>

+#### src/engine/resourceLoaders/ directory
+Where every resource loading and destroying function is defined, you have to update the arrays in `resourceManager.h` and `resourceManager.c`.
+Currently has support for loading textures and shaders.<br>

 <br>